ian-s-b/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-tac-toe
-This is a simple tic-tac-toe game project
+This is a simple tic-tac-toe game project made with javascript, html, css and bootstrap framework.